 Before speaking to an accountant, it’s worth gaining as much knowledge as you can yourself so you can assess whether they’re they’re doing everything they should for you.
-Take the Property Tax For Beginners course from Property Hub University (it’s free!) to build on what you already know from reading this article.

 Will learning about tax be the most exciting thing you do all year?
 Unless you have an exceptionally boring life, probably not – but there’s a good chance it’ll be the most profitable.